nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

 ```
 as described [here](https://github.com/Unitech/pm2/issues/13).

-- **exec_mode** - by default application runs in 'fork' mode but if you want to utilize processing power of your server you will use 'cluster' if you use cluster mode then the next parameter is important.
+- **exec_mode** - by default application runs in 'fork' mode but if you want to utilize the processing power of your server use 'cluster' mode then adjust next parameter.

-- **instances** - if you choose 'max' or '0', PM2 will create maximum threads/cores available, any other number will create equal number of instances of your application.
+- **instances** - if you choose 'max' or '0', PM2 will create maximum threads/cores available, any other number will create an equal number of instances of your application.

-- **env** - another way to pass arguments on the start to the application is with environment variables, except using Linux command `export NAME=VALUE` is to adjust them in ecosystem  file.
-Whatever we set in `env:` block will be directly accessible from JavaScript code by using a following pattern `process.env.PORT`, `process.env.NODE_ENV`.
+- **env** - another way to pass arguments on the start to the application is with environment variables, except using Linux command `export NAME=VALUE` is to adjust them in the ecosystem  file.
+Whatever we set in the `env:` block will be directly accessible from JavaScript code by using the following pattern `process.env.PORT`, `process.env.NODE_ENV`.
 It is possible to create an option block as `env_production`, `env_something` but those will not be directly accessible from our node.js app.
-The only way to use them is to pass desired environment on the start as `pm2 start ecosystem.config.js --env production`.
+The only way to use them is to pass the desired environment on the start as `pm2 start ecosystem.config.js --env production`.

-If there is a requirement to pass multiple values, maybe the good option would be to use `.json` file
+If there is a requirement to pass multiple values, maybe the good option would be to use the `.json` file

 For instance, we could create a `config.json` file with:
 ```json